Creating Meaningful Reliability Predictions

 Early and often during product development, the team needs to know the expected reliability performance of the current design.
 The values provide information to make decisions.

-We have the ability to create meaningful estimates.
-Or, not.
+We can create meaningful estimates.
+Or not.

 The best time to estimate the reliability of a design is after all units have shipped and failed.

 Thus, we know when and why the units failed.
 This allows us to create a fairly accurate estimate.
 In practice, we do not have this luxury and thus rely on a range of tools to create reliability predictions.

 Let’s start with the notion that parts count predictions are fiction.
 They do not provide a meaningful estimate of field performance.

 Using an industry database to find and tally failure rates is futile.